elhadjisall/elhadjisall/README.md

 I'm a  Computer Science student at the University of Northern British Columbia with a passion for software development and a keen interest in artificial intelligence.
 I’m currently focusing on frontend development, but I have experience across various technologies and languages.

-I'm a second-year Computer Science student at the University of Northern British Columbia with a passion for software development and a keen interest in artificial intelligence.
-I’m currently focusing on frontend development, but I have experience across various technologies and languages.